quii/learn-go-with-tests/arrays-and-slices.md

     panic: runtime error: slice bounds out of range
 ```

 Oh no!
-It's important to note the test _has compiled_, it is a runtime error.
+It's important to note that while the test _has compiled_, it _has a runtime error_.

-Compile time errors are our friend because they help us write software that
+Compile time errors are our friend because they help us write software that works,
-works, runtime errors are our enemies because they affect our users.
+runtime errors are our enemies because they affect our users.

 ## Write enough code to make it pass